slawekzachcial/gha-token/README.md

 ## Troubleshooting

-Use `-v` or `-vv` parameters to get more diagnostic information.
-Note that `-vv` will print HTTP requests and responses, including tokens returned by GitHub.
+Use `-v` to get more diagnostic information.
+Note that the output will contain details about HTTP requests and responses, including tokens returned by GitHub.